Sharp numerical inclusion of the best constant for embedding $H_{0}^{1}(\Omega) \hookrightarrow L^{p}(\Omega)$ on bounded convex domain: Conclusion

 \section{Conclusion}

-In this paper we proposed a numerical method for deriving a sharp inclusion of the best constant in the Sobolev inequality (\ref{embedding}).
-We derived inclusions of the constants by computing the solution to problem (\ref{positive/problem}) with verification.
-The positiveness of a verified solution to (\ref{abs/problem}) was proved using the method proposed in Section \ref{sec/positiveness}.
-The accuracy of all results, e.g., those in Proposition\ref{prop/embedding}, is mathematically guaranteed using toolboxes for verified numerical computations \cite{rump1999book,kashiwagikv}.
+In this paper, we proposed a numerical method for obtaining a sharp inclusion of the best constant $C_{p}\left(\Omega\right)$ that satisfies \eqref{embedding} for a bounded convex domain $\Omega$.
+We obtained inclusions of $C_{p}\left(\Omega\right)$ on the basis of Theorem \ref{theo/embedding}.
+Since Theorem \ref{theo/embedding} requires a concrete inclusion of the extremal function corresponding to target $C_{p}\left(\Omega\right)$, we obtained an inclusion of the function by computing a solution to problem \eqref{positive/problem} with verification.
+In order to verify the solutions to \eqref{positive/problem}, we first verified solutions to \eqref{abs/problem} and then proved their positiveness by using Theorem \ref{positive/theo}, except for the case where the positiveness of the solutions was ensured a priori.
+The accuracy of all results, e.g., those in Theorem \ref{prop/embedding}, was mathematically guaranteed by using toolboxes for verified numerical computations \cite{rump1999book,kashiwagikv}.
+In future work, we would like to present numerical inclusions for the best value of the embedding constant for other cases, e.g., when $p$ is a fraction or $\Omega$ is a more complicated polygonal domain.